soobinrho/soobinrho/README.md

 # Life Goals

 Master the method of loci with the help of Joshua Foer's book
 *Moonwalking with Einstein*;
 be able to remember whatever
-I want to remember, such as memories with my family and friends or course materials.
+I want to remember, such as memories with my family and friends or even course materials.